Kutty (2010 film): Plot

 Meanwhile, Arjun introduces Geetha to his father (Radha Ravi) expecting him to approve and bless their marriage, but his father, seeing to further his political ambitions, engages a minister's daughter (who is shown to be a spoilt girl of questionable character) for Arjun.
 So Arjun escapes with Geetha, who is helped by Kutty.
-Kutty, Arjun, Geetha are chased by Arjun's father's men but are unable to catch them.
+Kutty, Arjun, and Geetha are chased by Arjun's father's men but are unable to catch them.
 Meanwhile, old wounds renew between Kutty and Arjun.
 After an intense (kung-fu) fight with the henchmen (where Arjun runs and Kutty fights), Arjun leaves Geetha with Kutty without saying anything to either of them.
 Kutty takes care of Geetha, which touches her.
 She soon realizes the love he has for her and regrets not having met him before her commitment to Arjun.
 She tries telling the same to him, but Kutty, thinking that Geetha is scolding him, closes his ears and does not hear what she actually said to him (he does that a couple of times in the movie).

 Arjun arrives at the scene with his father in tow, now all happy for their marriage.
 Geetha leaves with Arjun to marry him.
-On the wedding day of Arjun and Geetha, Kutty wanders here and there to look after wedding-related works.
+On the wedding day of Arjun and Geetha, Kutty wanders here and there to look after wedding-related work.
 His friends understand his internal pain and slap him, begging him to cry at least now.
-While Geetha is on her way to the ceremony, Kutty stops her and openly expresses his pain of his love and how he is going to miss her and asks if his love did touch her at least once, without knowing that his love touched her already.
+While Geetha is on her way to the ceremony, Kutty stops her, openly expresses his pain over his love and how he is going to miss her and asks if his love touched her at least once, without knowing that his love touched her already.
 He then laughs and passes it off as a prank.
 Geetha stares speechless with helplessness.
 Kutty's kid friends present Geetha with a gift from Kutty.
 The gift turns out to be Geetha's lost anklet and the poem page where she wrote a reply while she was in Kanyakumari.
 Kutty was the person who jumped into the sea to take her anklet and was assumed dead by Geetha.
-Geetha finally realizes her love for Kutty, rejects her marriage with Arjun, and goes to Kutty and accepts his love finally by hugging him.
+Geetha finally realizes her love for Kutty, rejects her marriage with Arjun, and goes to Kutty and accepts his love by hugging him.